The Complete Beginner’s Guide to Shearing a Sheep (with video)

 - Do not lift unshorn fleece: You must never try to lift the unshorn fleece with your left hand and attempt to shear it off.
 This lifts the skin as well, which will get cut while shearing.
 Instead, you must use your left hand to stretch the skin away from the shearer.

-- Lubricate the handpiece: You must make sure that the handpiece is well lubricated and sharpened regularly.
+- Lubricate the handpiece: You must make sure that the handpiece is well-lubricated and sharpened regularly.

-Step by Step Guide for Beginners to Shear a Sheep
+Step-by-Step Guide for Beginners to Shear a Sheep

-STEP 1: Shear the Belly of the Sheep
+• STEP 1: Shear the Belly of the Sheep

 You must make your first blow on the right-hand side, and must make your second blow on the left-hand side, then shear off the wool in between this area.
 You must make sure the first and second belly are set wide enough apart.
 This will make the rest of your task a lot easier down the same line.